The Plakat betta is a lovely variation of the common betta with short fins and distinct hues that can complement any aquarium.

 In addition, these gorgeous fish have sword-like pelvic fins, distinctively round dorsal fins, and long anal fins.

 Plakat bettas have a wide range of hues; they certainly won’t disappoint you!

 Their colors will vary by location.
 Some have a silver base and glowing blue fins with red spots distributed throughout them, while others come primarily in deep red with a touch of orange.
 Also, there is a bright silver coloring at their base, laced with deep blue hues.

-In addition, some Plakat Bettas feature their full bodies in a lighter shade of pink, while others can have bright yellow fins with shimmery shades of blue.
+In addition, some Plakat bettas feature their full bodies in a lighter shade of pink, while others have bright yellow fins with shimmery shades of blue.

 Plakat Betta Life Cycle

 The life cycle of a Plakat betta begins when the male and female fish mate.